-Some people are more predisposed to certain workplace tasks.
-For example, two characteristics of employees that allow them to multitask more efficiently are: working memory capacity and academic performance1.
-Szymura and Necka2 demonstrated the negative consequences of the misfit between temperament and task characteristics in a study on the differences between introverts and extraverts while multitasking.
-In this study introverts performed better than extroverts when faced with a task in which they could fully focus on a single task rather then multitasking, while extroverts performed better when they had to switch between two tasks.

-The mismatch between personality mechanisms (e.g. preference for methodical work) and the resource amount a person possesses, determined by his or her temperament (e.g. reactivity), has been described as an internal and lasting "sore point" 3.
-Based on incentives, employees may change their working styles in accordance to what is required of them.
-This has been shown in a study where participants changed their level of precision while executing a task in accordance with instructions.
-Despite their subjective rating of the costs remaining the same, studies on job requirements-employee personality misfit have found that5.
+- Some people are better predisposed to certain workplace tasks.
+For example two characteristics of employees that allow them to multitask more efficiently are: working memory capacity and academic performance1. - Szymura and Nęcka2 demonstrated the negative consequences of the misfit between temperament and task characteristics in a study on the differences between introverts and extraverts while multitasking.
+In this study introverts performed better than extroverts when faced with a task in which they could fully focus on a single task rather then multitasking, while extroverts performed better when they had to switch between two tasks. - The mismatch between personality mechanisms (e.g. preference for methodical work) and the resource amount a person possesses, determined by his or her temperament (e.g. reactivity), has been described as an internal and lasting "sore point" 3. - Based on incentives, employees may change their working styles in accordance to what is required of them.
+This has been shown in a study4 where participants changed their level of precision while executing a task in accordance with instructions.
+Despite this their subjective rating of the task remained the same. - Despite the subjective costs remaining the same, studies on job requirements-employee personality misfit have found that5: